Dollar recovers after overnight stumble; BOE eyed

-LONDON (Reuters) - The dollar recovered on Thursday after suffering some brief losses overnight with traders focussing on relatively confident comments from Fed Chair Jerome Powell on the economy’s outlook.
+LONDON (Reuters) - The dollar recovered on Thursday after suffering some brief losses overnight with traders focusing on relatively confident comments from Fed Chair Jerome Powell on the economy’s outlook.

 The greenback took a beating after a surprisingly sharp retreat in the ISM index of manufacturing to 52.8 and downgrades of the U.S. inflation outlook prompted investors to sell the U.S. currency and push Treasury yields lower.